An RV Newbie, a Short Story About Watching a Newbie Preparing to Travel

 My first Rig

 It was a typical campground morning.
-My wife and I had gotten up, and were sitting in our RV drinking our morning Coffee.
+My wife and I had gotten up, and were sitting in our RV drinking our first cup of morning Coffee.

 We were in a small, but nice campground off of US-95 in the southern part of South Carolina called The Oaks.
-We had pulled out of Orlando the day before, and we stayed here, for the first time, mainly because it was exactly 6-hours of drive time to get to this particular campground.
+We had pulled out of Orlando the day before, and we stayed over here, for the first time, mainly because it was exactly 6-hours of drive time to get to this particular campground.

-You see, everyone is different, but, I have learned that 6-hours on an interstate, in a Diesel Pusher, towing a Jeep, is right at my personal limit.
+You see, everyone is different, but, I have learned that 6-hours on an interstate, in a Diesel Pusher, towing a Jeep, is right at my personal limit of endurance, and patience with other highway drivers.

-My Limit of; physical endurance, and patience with other drivers.
-And, of course there is the fact that, after that long on the road, my mental sharpness is not what it was when I first pulled out.
+And of course there is the fact that, after driving a big Rig so long on the road, my mental sharpness is admittedly not what it was when I first pulled out.

 Anyway, we had a late dinner when we arrived and then we had slept late, so we were in the process of getting our bodies and minds going, when I opened the day/night shades, and saw that our neighbor was up and about, tinkering with his "Fiver".

-He had pulled in right at dark the night before, and it looked like he was getting ready to pull out again.
+He had pulled in right at dark the night before, and it looked like he was getting ready to pull right back out again.

-I poured another cup and as I watched, I saw that he was going through some kind of ckecklist, I supposed; as he was carrying around some papers, as he worked on his Rig.
+I poured myself another cup of coffee and as I watched, it looked like he was going through some kind of "ckeck-list"; as he was carrying around a clipboard with a stack of papers on it.

-Now, all of us RVers know that checklists are a valuable thing that pretty much everyone I know uses in some form or another.
+Now, all of us more seasoned RV owners know that checklists are a valuable thing that pretty much everyone I know uses in some form or another.

-I have been doing this for a number of years and I still use my favorite checklists for such things as;
+My wife and I have been doing our "RV thing" for several decades and I still use my favorite checklists for such things as;

 Winterization, Un-Winterizing, RV Storage in warm and cold weather, short term RV storage, setting up at a campground, preparing to leave a campground, on the road checks when at a rest stop, after fueling, etc. etc. etc.